inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_object.md

 : Namespace of the resource.

 `resource_version`
-: resource version of the resource.
+: Resource version of the resource.

 `kind`
-: resource type.
+: Resource type.

 `metadata`
-: metadata for the resource.
+: Metadata for the resource.

 `labels`
 : Labels of the resource.